casbin/casbin-cpp/pycasbin/README.md

         print('Not authorized!')
 ```

-Rest of the method's name is on par with casbin-CPP.
+Rest of the method's name is on par with `casbin-cpp`.

 #### Summary

-This sums up the basic usage of pycasbin module:
+This sums up the basic usage of `pycasbin` module:

 ```python
 import pycasbin as casbin